 AMBICO tornado resistant doors and frames combine the ultimate in wind and debris resistance and yet appear identical to standard hollow metal doors and pressed steel frames.
-Doors and frames have been tested as a unit and are supplied with locks and hinges factory pre-installed.
+Doors and frames have been tested as a unit and are available to be supplied with a lock or exit device factory pre-installed.

 Products are manufactured in compliance with FEMA #361 “Design and Construction Guidance for Community Shelters”.

-Units have been tested to allow for openings as large as 8’0″ x 8’0″, the largest in the industry.
+Units have been tested to allow for openings as large as 8’0″ x 10’0″.
 Doors and frames are available in singles or in pairs.
 Fire labelled products have been tested in accordance with NFPA-80 and are certified by Underwriters Laboratories.

 Units have been tested and are supplied with one of a variety of locking options including mortise sets or exit devices.

-Tornado resistant doors and frames are designed to be resistant to the FEMA (Federal Emergency Management Authority) 361 standard.
-This is an American federal standard that has established stringent criteria to resist the wind pressure and possible debris damage caused by tornadoes.
+Tornado-resistant doors and frames are designed to be resistant to the FEMA (Federal Emergency Management Authority) 361 standard and they are independently tested to the ICC-500 (International Code Council) test standard which simulates an F5 tornado with wind speeds equaling 250 mph.
+This is an American federal standard that has established stringent criteria to resist not only severe wind pressure but also addresses debris damage caused by tornadoes.
 Doors and frames that comply with this standard have been tested at independent laboratories.

 The types of wind pressures that doors and frames are subject to in these two instances are completely different.
 Consequently, the standards that govern these products are distinct.
-In the case of tornadoes, the units must resist wind loads up to 250 mph in the out swinging position as well as debris actually shot at the doors at 100 mph.
+In the case of tornadoes, the units must resist wind loads up to 250 mph in the unseated (out swinging) position, placing the hinges and multi-point latching bolts under pressure load.
+As well, the test standard for debris shot at the frame and door assembly for tornado doors occurs at far a greater speed.
+For tornado testing a 2”x4” at 8’-0” in length is shot at the frame and door at a velocity of 100 mph.
 FEMA 361 is a national standard currently supported by the USA Department of Homeland Security.
-In the case of hurricanes, the door/frame units are designed to withstand the relatively lighter wind loads experienced in a hurricane environment.
+In the case of hurricanes, the door/frame units are designed to withstand the relatively light wind loads experienced in a hurricane environment.
 As well, the hurricane standards require that door/frame units withstand a minimum level of water resistance.
-The Dade County test has been adopted in some coastal areas of the USA.
+The Dade County or FBC (Florida Building Code) test has been adopted in some coastal areas of the USA.
 Currently, national test standards do not exist.